anchann/angularjs-typescript-e2e/README.md

 using TypeScript as the main language.
 I aim to have as little code as possible while giving proposed solutions to as many typical real-world large app problems as possible.
 * An example of a working AngularJS app with end-to-end tests running against a mocked $httpBackend.
+* An example of how to manage default versus prod/dev/individual configs for your app

 ## What this project is _not_